Aurangseb/firestore_converter/packages/firestore_converter_generator/README.md

 # Implement fromJson and toJson

-Since [firestore_converter] relies on `fromJson` and `toJson` to be present in the annotated model class, you should probably also add either [freezed], [json_serializable] or some other annotation that will provide you with a convenient implementation of those two functions.
+Since [firestore_converter] relies on `instance.fromJson` and `instance.toJson` to be present in the annotated model class, you should probably also add either [freezed], [json_serializable] or some other annotation that will provide you with a convenient implementation of those two functions.

 You can also implement them manually, although that would probably defeat the reason of using code generation in the first place.

 # Things to note